 In setups closer to Köhler illumination, the field diaphragm improves evenness across the field of view.
 The payoff is a cleaner image across the whole circle.
 So, if you are doing documentation or comparing specimens, that uniformity is necessary.

-How the Illuminating Parts Work Together
+How The Illuminating Parts Work Together

 Troubleshooting Common Illumination Problems